 If you have a question or would like to set up an appointment, please feel free to use the form below, or call or email directly.
 Thank you!

 It is often difficult to know exactly how much an appointment will cost, but the following is a breakdown of the most common services and current pricing.

-Please note: All prices subject to change.
-These prices are valid only through December 31, 2016.
+All prices subject to change.
+These prices are valid as of January 1st, 2017.
 Please confirm pricing when scheduling your appointment.
 Note that additional fees may apply for travel in some areas.